The-Solve-Effect-Logo-Design-brainstorm.png

 HH

-Again, thank you to Margie for a truly inspiring conversation.
-Here are three key takeaways:
+Thank you again to Margie for a truly wonderful conversation.
+Here are three key takeaways for me:

 This episode was produced by Bridget Weiler and Elisabeth Graham, with audio engineering and editing by Chris McDonnell.
 Theme music by Max Natanagara.
-Subscribe or leave a review wherever you get your podcasts.
-Visit solve.mit.edu or find us on social media.
+If you would like to support the show, subscribe or leave a review wherever you get your podcasts.
+You can also find us on social media or visit us at solve.mit.edu.

 Tags: